Page 2 - tips & advice

 Happy International Women’s Day!
 March the 8th is a day for celebrating the many achievements of women across the globe.
 It is also a day to highlight issues that still need to be solved in order to accomplish equality.
 The #IWD2020 theme is #EachforEqual, calling for each of us to take control of our actions and be held accountable in a world where “we can actively choose to challenge stereotypes, fight bias, broaden perceptions, improve situations and celebrate women's achievements.”

 2019 felt like a mixture of achievements and failures for women’s rights.
 Whilst Saudi Arabia granted women the right to drive without a male chaperone, Turkey announced the ‘marry-your-rapist’ law.
-In Finland women dominated the top political spots, including the youngest Prime Minister ever elected, yet the 2020 Sex and Power Index from the Fa
+In Finland women dominated the top political spots, including the youngest Prime Minister ever elected, yet the 2020 Sex and Power Index from the Fawcett

-3. Getting into writing with two Sides Two Sides II Author Emma Norry
+6. Getting into writing with two Sides Two Sides II Author Emma Norry

 Getting into writing with two Sides Two Sides II Author Emma Norry